Home ยป Recipes ยป Recipes

 Make the Dough:

-1. In a liquid measuring cup, add 1 c milk, 1/2 c water, and 3 T cubed butter.
+1. In a liquid measuring cup, add milk, water and cubed butter.
 Heat in the microwave until the butter is just melted and the liquid is warm.
 Cool slightly before adding to the dough.
-(You don't want the liquid to be hot or boiling, otherwise this can kill the starter)
+(You don't want the liquid to be hotter than 110 degrees F, otherwise this can kill the starter)

-2. Add heaping 1/3 c active starter and 1 T honey to a large bowl.
-Slowly pour the warm milk mixture into the bowl and stir with a Danish Dough Whisk until combined.
+2. Add heaping active starter and honey to a large bowl.
+Slowly pour the warm milk mixture into the bowl and stir with a Danish Dough Whisk or your hand until combined.

 4. After the dough has rested, knead the dough for 20 seconds by pulling a piece of the edge of the dough, folding it towards the center, and pushing it down with the heel of your hand.
 Repeat for 20 seconds.